ABDULAZIZJaberALSHEHRI/Zara-a-AI-Farmer_Asisstant/README.md

 # 🌱 ZARA'A – Smart Farming Assistant

-Zaraa v4 is a multimodal AI assistant designed to support farmers by analyzing plant health, responding to queries via voice, image, or text input, and retrieving useful agricultural knowledge.
+ZARA'A is a multimodal AI assistant designed to support farmers by analyzing plant health, responding to queries via voice, image, or text input, and retrieving useful agricultural knowledge.

 ## 🧠 Features